-It is proposed to switch over from analogue CWDS to digital CWDS in order to further improve the quality of cyclone warning received at the coastal stations.
+It is proposed to switch over from analogue CWDS to digital CWDS in order to further improve the quality of cyclone warning received at the coastal stations and increase the present CWDS and Digital CWDS station network to a total of 400 stations.
+All the 400 CWDS stations shall be of digital type in future.